 I have been a happy city dweller since leaving my suburban childhood home in Western Michigan for college, several phases of graduate school, work opportunities, life experiences.
 Michigan to Massachusetts to Missouri and back to Michigan (the “M State” phase), then Pennsylvania to Washington DC to the most recent chapters in Chicago, a brief return to Pennsylvania, and now Manhattan.

-This site now focuses on theatrical, cinematic and other essentially performance reflections.
-Let us give ourselves over to the romance of the enterprise.
-Feel the exquisite anticipation of a show about to begin.
+This site now focuses primarily on performance reflections in theaters of many kinds.
+Let us give ourselves over to the romance of the enterprise, and feel the exquisite anticipation of a show about to begin.
 In the hush between house lights down and stage lights up, thrill to what might happen — poised before the possibilities.